rebecabernal/DragonBallApi/README.md

 ## Installation Steps:
 - ### Postman.
-Create a new collection and open two new files; the first for the characters and the second for the planets, then, Go to the API page to copy the necessary links (pay attention that the end points correspond to the needs)
+Create a new collection and open two new files; the first for the characters and the second for the planets, then, Go to the API page to copy the necessary links (pay attention that the end points correspond to the needs).
 ![Captura de pantalla 2024-11-09 180608](https://github.com/user-attachments/assets/838f8676-eb09-4aac-bbd1-f4452d2d18d7)
 ![Captura de pantalla 2024-11-09 180725](https://github.com/user-attachments/assets/3bf43191-1896-40b8-930d-97b65b163550)
 ![Captura de pantalla 2024-11-09 181615](https://github.com/user-attachments/assets/93cee803-927b-4a72-9264-3f11efd431f1)
 ![Captura de pantalla 2024-11-09 181754](https://github.com/user-attachments/assets/0e95aa23-8736-448f-900c-6854de914080)
 ![Captura de pantalla 2024-11-09 181851](https://github.com/user-attachments/assets/19d0f290-ac09-40ce-9d85-d623e4edd5dd)

 >(?limit= correspont to how many charactes/planets you want per page, in this case we want all; they are 58 characters in total so ?limit=58)

 ![image](https://github.com/user-attachments/assets/d454e9de-e0cd-4ea3-bd6c-a67d940e0ecb)